-Chief Constable’s are quick able to revoke a Shot Gun or Firearms Licence based on decisions that require little evidence, little or no investigation and without looking at both sides of the story.
+Chief Constables are able to revoke a Shot Gun or Firearms Licence based on decisions that require little evidence, little or no investigation and without looking at both sides of the story.
 Some see this as character assassination without regard to process.
 For many the loss of their certificate can have a substantial effect on their private lives, their livelihood and social lives.
-For some it is simply a hobby that they do on weekends with friends; but it isstill important.
+For some it is simply a hobby that they do on weekends with friends; but still important.

 - Firearms Licence Appeal Process